 “Well, what new information do you have then?”
 I felt like I was in the driver’s seat as I made sure these cops were doing their jobs in trying to find the perpetrator who just ruined my life.

-“The only information we got were the kinds of explosives that were used.”
+“The only information we got was the kinds of explosives that were used.”
 There was a sealed bag of evidence that contained shrapnel from the explosion.
-There were black spray painted shards in this clear plastic bag.
-I counted six different sized pieces inside.
-“You see, these were homemade bombs used with plastic casing.
+There were black spray-painted shards in this clear plastic bag.
+I counted six different-sized pieces inside.
+“You see, these were homemade bombs used with plastic casings.
 We also found traces of ammonium nitrate and some other chemicals around the shells.”

 “Good, but did you find any suspects though?”
 I continued throwing questions like free T-shirts to an audience.
 I tapped my foot on the ground and crossed my arms while waiting for a straight answer.

 “We don’t have any potential suspects yet and we haven’t found the car that was in the security videos or any other traffic cameras.”
 The explained.
 Their explanations weren’t good enough for me.